prerender/prerender/README.md

 ## How it works
 This is a simple service that only takes a url and returns the rendered HTML (with all script tags removed).

+Note: you should proxy the request through your server so that relative links to CSS still work (see [prerender_rails](https://github.com/collectiveip/prerender_rails) for an example)

 `GET` http://prerender.herokuapp.com/https://google.com